widdowquinn/pyani/docs/interpreting_plots.rst

     Each ANI method in `pyani` calculates results by a different method.
 The difference between methods is usually that alternative third-party alignment tools are used.
 However, there may also be differences between the ways those alignment outputs are used.
 Please see the relevant documentation for details of each method.

 **Average nucleotide identity** is a measure of similarity between two genomes.
 Depending on the ANI method used, this may be symmetrical: comparing genome A to genome B is the same as comparing genome B to genome A; or asymmetrical: the result of comparing genome A with genome B can be different from comparing genome B with genome A.

 Asymmetry can arise as a consequence of the way the sequence alignment algorithm used for calculating genome alignments works.
 For instance, the initial seed alignment for a pair of genomes may be very similar, but not identical, and this difference may propagate through an extension step into differences in the final alignment.
 Alternatively, an aspect of the ANI algorithm may introduce asymmetry.
 For instance, the genome fragmentation step in ANIb may break each participating genome in different ways.

 `pyani` provides both symmetrical and asymmetrical ANI methods:

-  - ANIm — symmetrical
+  - ANIm — asymmetrical
   - FastANI — asymmetrical (only available in version 0.3.0-alpha)
   - ANIb — asymmetrical
   - ANIblastall — asymmetrical